rajaraodv/rabbitpubsub/README.md

 8: redis 2.2
 What kind?> 6 <----- Select & Add Redis 2.6v service (for session store)

-Name?> redis-e9771 <-- This is just random name for Redis service
+Name?> redis-e9771 <-- This is just a random name for Redis service

 Creating service redis-e9771...
 OK
 Binding redis-e9771 to rabbitpubsub...
 OK